samujjwaal/Design-Pattern-Code-Generator/README.md

 ------

-#### 5. Instructions to Execute
+### 5. Instructions to Execute

-First clone the repository from Bitbucket.
+First clone the repository from GitHub.

 Execution can be in two modes, using default config file or using interactive environment/menu to get custom inputs from user.